prolific-dev/iouring/README.md

-# IO_URING
+# iouring

-This is a brief description of what the project does and its main functionality.
+This project leverages the Linux `io_uring` interface to provide high-performance asynchronous I/O operations.
+It is designed for scenarios requiring efficient data transfer and low-latency networking, such as NAT (Network Address Translation) and other network-related tasks.

 ## Getting Started

-These instructions will guide you on how to get an executable of the project up and running on your local machine for development and testing purposes.
+These instructions will guide you on how to build and run the project on your local machine for development and testing purposes.

-Build binary
+### Build Binary
 ```bash
 make clean all
 ```

-Cleanup
+### Cleanup
 ```bash
 make clean
 ```